Spencer-Beatty/Spencer-Beatty/README.md

 ## 🛠️ My Toolbox 🧰

-- Experience with: Java, Python, C, and R
+- Experience with: SQL, Java, Python, C, and R
 - Also doing projects in: Javascript, React, CSS, and HTML
 - Would love to learn: C++